 So far I have not seen a race this year - and as for the runs in the Eifel, it makes the schedule of F2 is not just easy to change this fact (see below).

-Therefore, only a quick visualization of the initial situation: The Brit Luciano Bacheta has yet to win all four races for themselves.
+Therefore, only a quick representation of the initial state: The Brit Luciano Bacheta has been winning all four races for themselves.
 This is something amazing, because during his GP3 season last year, he could not really convince.
 Behind them are in the table three Schweizer: Matheo Tuscher, Christopher Zanella and Alex Fontana.
 The German Markus Pommer rounds out the top 5.

 The formula 2 is, as usual, broadcast live on Motors TV.
 There is also the official stream on formulatwo.com.
 A server overload is not to be feared: Race 1 (Saturday, 13:30 clock) overlaps with the F1 qualifying in Monaco, Race 2 (Sun., 14:00 clock) even with the race in the premier class.